-Money nerds all share a common goal each year… to become wealthier.
-The savviest of nerds build wealth not by exchanging their time for money, but by investing their time and money in schemes and investment vehicles that earn a return.
-To help motivate all you money nerds to achieve your wealth building goals, I’ve compiled a list of 10 passive income ideas to focus on building this year.
+We all share a common goal each year… to become wealthier.
+The savviest build wealth not by exchanging their time for money, but by investing their time and money in schemes and investment vehicles that earn a return.
+To help motivate you to achieve your wealth building goals, I’ve compiled a list of 10 passive income ideas to focus on building this year.

 For more passive income ideas and strategies, subscribe to my email list and you’ll receive my free eBook, 6 EASY Income Streams You Can Start Building TODAY!

-With that, here are 10 passive income ideas to power your compounding wealth machine in the new year.
+With that, here are 10 passive income ideas to power your wealth building machine this new year.

 10 Passive Income Ideas